ARGUMENTS FROM BIOLOGY

 Lamarckism.
 Charles Darwin's discovery of natural selection overturned

 this system.
-Darwin's picture, instead, is of a "radiating bush" of
+Darwin's picture, instead, is of a "radiating bush"

 species, with each evolving to adapt more closely to its environment,